-As lines become more and more blurred, both internally and externally, and today’s jobs become much more varied, knowing how to work and staying organized in a matrix organization becomes all the more important.
+As lines between roles and working relationships become more and more blurred, both internally and externally, and job roles become much more varied, knowing how to work and staying organized in a matrix organization becomes all the more important.

 Organimi understands that today’s organization is complex and has many moving parts.
 Matrix org charts help employees make sense of wide-scale projects that need quickly respond to interdisciplinary needs and rapidly changing teams.
-Where traditional org structures often lack the flexibility needed to complete projects within tight deadlines, the matrix structure comes in.
+Where traditional org structures often lack the flexibility needed to complete projects within tight deadlines, the agile matrix structure could make a huge difference

-In the traditional hierarchical structure, everyone in the organization reports upwards, ultimately, to a single boss.
-The matrix org structure is different in many ways:
+In a traditional hierarchical structure, everyone in the organization reports upwards, ultimately, to a single boss.
+In contrast, the matrix org structure is very different.
+In a matrix organization:

 - Employees are accountable to multiple people.